Advanced-computer-lab-2024/Beyond-Borders/README.md

    - You can view all your current and past bookings, including activities, itineraries, events, flights and hotel reservations.
    - Book events, buy products, and explore various travel options seamlessly on the platform.

+### Credits

+We would like to acknowledge and thank the following sources of inspiration and resources that helped in building Beyond-Borders:

+1. **Talabat**:
+   - Inspired us to design the **Products Page**, including features like ratings, shopping cart functionality, and wishlist.

+2. **Amazon**:
+   - Provided inspiration for implementing an efficient **Products Page**, focusing on user-friendly shopping experiences with comprehensive product details.

+3. **TripAdvisor**:
+   - Served as a reference for creating the **Homepages** for both tourists and guests, ensuring an intuitive layout and easy navigation to explore activities, itineraries, museums, and historical places.

+The ideas and concepts from these platforms guided us in crafting a cohesive and feature-rich experience for our users.